Starting and leaving a job

 - give you a copy of the proposed agreement, and

-- tell you that you have the right to seek independent advice about the agreement, and give you a reasonable opportunity to get it, and
+- tell you that you have the right to seek independent advice about the agreement, and

-- consider any issues you raise, and respond to them.
+- consider any issues you raise and respond to them.

 What can I do if the negotiation process hasn’t been fair?